donggwanlee3/real-estate-website/README.md

-You can view the final website here : https://real-estate-search-alpha.vercel.app
+You can view the final website here: https://real-estate-search-alpha.vercel.app

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).